mwstyczynski/REST-Test-Automation/README.md

 * Rest:   Rest Assured, Lombok (builders)
 * Test organization and reporting: Cucumber, Gherkin

-### Code Style and Plugins
+### Local Setup Requirements and Code Style

 - install Gherkin and Cucumber for Java plugins
-- build and/or reload Maven project with required dependencies
+- build and/or reload Maven project with dependencies
 - install Java JVM on your local machine; add to .path
 - change indent to 4 chars for better readability